Home Water Filtration Systems FAQ

 “Under-sink reverse osmosis filters are recommended if your water-quality report reveals a wide range of contaminants or bacteria,” according to experts at Consumer Reports.

-Reverse osmosis filtration is considered superior to simple inline or carbon water filters because of the multiple stages involved — both pre- and post-filtration — as well as the reverse osmosis filter membrane.
+Reverse osmosis filtration is considered superior to simple inline or carbon water filters because of the multiple stages involved — both pre-filter and post-filter — as well as the reverse osmosis filter membrane.
 It’s a more advanced type of filtration, and it costs more accordingly.

 However, the additional cost is worth it if your tap water is putting your family’s immediate and/or long-term health at risk.
 To know for sure if under-sink reverse osmosis would be worth it for you, have your water tested so you know exactly what’s in it.